Alireza-Foroughi-uk/Alireza-Foroughi-UK/README.md

 👨🏻‍🎓 Master's in Computer Science

-🔜 Currently: Enhancing Digital Marketing through Voice Ad Analysis with Deep Learning ( Final Master Project )
+🔜 Currently: Working on Master Project